spyder-ide/spyder-docs/doc/common-illnesses.rst

    conda activate ENVIRONEMENT-NAME
    conda install spyder-kernels=1

-Otherwise, activate your environment by whatever means you installed it, and execute:
+Otherwise, activate your environment by whatever means you created it, and execute:

 .. code-block:: bash